mooch443/trex/docs/run.rst

 **Destination** is expected to be either a full path, or the name of the video (without extension).
 This will save a :code:`DESTINATION.pv` video file in the :code:`~/Videos/` folder.

 **Additional** can be any number of parameters -- be it for tracking or image processing.
-A full reference of available parameters for |grabs| can be found at :doc:`parameters_tgrabs`.
+A full reference of available parameters for |trex| can be found at :doc:`parameters_trex`.

 If multiple files match the **pattern**, then they will be concatenated into one long video.
 This can be useful for videos that have been split into many small parts, or just a convenient way of e.g. training visual identification on multiple videos of the same individuals.